688 - Pinball - live

 I'm tired.

 Well, I gotta get up pretty early in the morning.
+I uh should probably go.

-Good to play with you, huh?
+Good to play with you.

 We ship off early.
+No, we don't.

-Quiet, I'm trying to leave.
+Quiet.
+I'm trying to leave.

+So these guys made a lot of money.
 Foreman then started buying Seattle movie theaters and drive-ins.

 But in 1953, both men were indicted for under-reporting pinball revenue and sentenced to five years for tax evasion.
+Jesus Christ.

 It's so funny with what goes on today.

-These pinball magnates need to be stopped.
+Satan, these pinball magnates need to be stopped.

-They raped in over $5
+They rigged in over $5

 last year illegally.

 Still, Foreman would go on to establish the Pacific Theater movie chain.
+Sure.

-So you got to start in pinball.
+Cool.
+So you're going to start in pinball.

-I'm ranch.
+I'm rich.

+Now, Seattle has a history of being an open town.
 So vice is okay as long as it's discreet and in certain areas.

 I think that's good to support.

 I'm good with that.
+I'm fine with that.

 Keep the fucking in your little neighborhood there.

 Get the fucking in your hood.
+Don't let the fucking get out.

-Welcome to Fucktown.
+Welcome to fucktown.

 The Seattle Police Department was long known as corrupt.